nf-core/configs/docs/uppmax.md

 ```

 This raises the ceiling of available memory from the default of `128.GB` to `256.GB`.
-`Rackham` has nodes with 128GB, 256GB and 1TB memory available.
+`rackham` has nodes with 128GB, 256GB and 1TB memory available.

 Note that each job will still start with the same request as normal, but restarted attempts with larger requests will be able to request greater amounts of memory.